anishLearnsToCode/hackerrank-python/README.md

 HackerRank is an online platform that offers programmers the ability to test their sills, practice and learn something new.

-The problem sets on HackerRank are divided in Domains and the following are the domains on HackerRank:
+The problem sets on HackerRank are divided in Domains & Tutorials, and the following are the domains & tutorials on HackerRank:

+## Domains
 1. [Algorithms](https://www.hackerrank.com/domains/algorithms)
 2. [Data Structures](https://www.hackerrank.com/domains/data-structures)
 3. [Mathematics](https://www.hackerrank.com/domains/mathematics)